remerjohnson/FAST-times/workflow.md

 + Once review of the Excel has occurred and sent back for more recon, get back into csv:
   + `in2csv topic.xlsx > topic.csv # Requires csvkit`
 + Repeat earlier steps for recon as necessary

+# From VIAF to Wikidata / Wikipedia using OpenRefine
+Some VIAF authorities have Wikidata URIs in them.
+Once we have those VIAF URIs, we can use Refine's "Create a column by fetching URLs" on this column.

+The data is in a JSON version of the authorities, which is appended to each URI as `/justlinks.json`

+Therefore, the expression, using GREL, will be `value + '/justlinks.json'`.

+We get back a bunch of JSON in this column, which we will need to parse.
+To parse out the Wikidata IDs, the GREL will be `grel:	value.parseJson()["WKP"]`

+TODO: regular expression to parse out English Wikipedia pages